Information Transmission using the Nonlinear Fourier Transform, Part III: Spectrum Modulation: The Discrete Spectral Function

 Two important observations follow from the Hirota method.
-Firstly, multisoliton solutions of the NLS equation in the $F$,$G$ domain ($q=G/F$) are the summation of exponentially decaying functions $e^{-\alpha t} e^{j\omega t}$, each located at a frequency $\omega$.
-That is to say, while plane waves $e^{j(\omega t- k z)}$ are the natural basis functions that solve linear PDEs, for integrable systems, exponentially decaying functions are suitable.
-The addition of the decaying factor $e^{-\alpha t}$ (when $t>0$) is the point at which the nonlinear Fourier transform diverges from the linear Fourier transform \cite{osborne2009now}.
+Firstly, multi-soliton solutions of the NLS equation in the $F$ and $G$ domain ($q=G/F$) are the summation of exponentially decaying/growing functions $e^{\pm\omega t} e^{j\alpha t-kz}$, each located at a frequency $\alpha$.
+That is to say, while plane waves $e^{j \alpha t- k z}$ are the natural Fourier basis functions that solve linear PDEs, for integrable systems, exponentially decaying/growing functions are suitable.
+The addition of the decaying/growing factor $e^{\pm\omega t}$ is the point at which the nonlinear Fourier transform diverges from the linear Fourier transform \cite{osborne2009now}.
 Secondly, for each individual soliton term, the Hirota method adds two-way interaction terms, three-way interaction terms, etc., until all the interactions are accounted for.
 In this way, the interference between individual components is removed, as shown schematically in Fig.~\ref{fig:hirota}.
-Tables \ref{tab:FG} and \ref{tab:FG} show these interaction terms for $N=1,2,3$.
+Table \ref{tab:FG} shows these interaction terms for $N=1,2,3$.

-While the Hirota method reveals important facts about signal degrees-of-freedom in the NLS equation, it may not be the best method to compute multisolitons numerically.
+While the Hirota method reveals important facts about signal degrees-of-freedom in the NLS equation, it may not be the best method to compute multi-solitons numerically.
 There are $\binom{2N}{N}\sim 2^{2N}$ and $\binom{2N}{N+1}\sim 2^{2N}$ terms in $F$ and $G$ respectively, and unless one truncates the interaction terms at some step, the complexity quickly grows, making it hard to compute $N$-solitons for $N > 10$.